anakic/querystorm-docs/New docs/Managing packages.md

 ![Edit package sources](../Images/EditPackageSources.png)

+The list of feeds is edited in the Package/Extensions Manager dialog as shown above.

 1. Area for managing sources (feeds)
 2. Button for editing the feed
 3. Feed url or path